This post was originally published in 2012

 Add four legs and a little tail in green, then select the shell element and hit CMD+Shift+] to send this item to the top of the stack.

 Use the pen tool with a large green colour to draw the individual plates onto the turtle’s shell.
 Wobbly lines all add to the overall style we’re going for.

 Finish off the turtle character with a cute expression using stroked paths.
 Increase the weight to around 7pt and select the round cap options.

 To create the vintage/retro print or stamp effect we’ll need some kind of grainy grunge texture file.
-Increase the contrast of a texture photograph, or use a ready made set of brushes such as my Subtle Grain Photoshop Brushes.
+Increase the contrast of a texture photograph, or use a ready made set of brushes such as my Subtle Grunge Photoshop Brushes.

 Copy and paste a copy of a grain texture into Illustrator.
 We want our vector illustration to be completely vector, so head to Object > Live Trace > Tracing Options to configure the vectorizing options.

 Leave the default Black and White preset, but change the Path Fitting to 0px and Minimum Area to 1px to accommodate the finer details, then Trace the raster image into a vector texture.